- Mountain-Bay State Trail

 Horseback riding is allowed in Shawano County only.
 Horses are not permitted on the trail in Marathon or Brown counties.
 Riders are asked to limit their use of the trail immediately following a heavy rainfall to reduce the amount of damage to the trail.
 Riders must pick up after their horse.
 Each rider age 16 or older needs a Wisconsin state trail pass while using the trail.

-Snowmobiles are allowed on the trail in Marathon and Shawano counties only.
-Snowmobiles are not permitted on the trail in Brown County.
+Snowmobiles are allowed on the trail in Marathon and Shawano counties, and for six miles in Brown County between Highway 32 and Brookside Drive, and between Glendale Avenue and Spring Green Park in Howard.
 Operators must follow all Wisconsin snowmobile laws.
-The Mountain-Bay State Trail also connects to numerous miles of Marathon and Shawano county snowmobile trail systems.
+The Mountain-Bay State Trail also connects to numerous miles of county snowmobile trail systems.

 No Hunting and trapping allowed on trail